 "From the age of 12 on, I basically ran the farm, did all the field work, milked the cows, did all that," Worden recalled in a 2000 interview with NASA.
 "Well, in that period from the time I was 12 until I was 18 and going to college, I made up my mind that this is not what I wanted to do the rest of my life."

 Worden attended the United States Military Academy and joined the Air Force upon graduation.
 Before NASA selected him as an astronaut in 1965, Worden was teaching at the Aerospace Research Pilots School.

-Worden arrived at NASA as one of a large group of astronauts in 1966.
-The new astronauts jokingly dubbed themselves the "Original 19", an homage to the "Original Seven" group of astronauts who flew the first Mercury missions in space.
+Worden arrived at NASA as a member of the agency's fifth group of astronauts in 1966.
+The new astronauts jokingly dubbed themselves the "Original 19," an homage to the "Original Seven" group of astronauts who flew the first Mercury missions in space.